 SEC Deputy Inspector General to Serve as Agency’s Interim Inspector General

-Washington, D.C., Jan.
-27, 2012 — The Securities and Exchange Commission announced today that Noelle Maloney will serve as interim Inspector General for the agency following the departure of Inspector General H. David Kotz to join a private investigative services firm.
+On January 27, 2012, the Securities and Exchange Commission announced that Noelle Maloney will serve as interim Inspector General for the agency following the departure of Inspector General H. David Kotz to join a private investigative services firm.
 Mr. Kotz’s last day at the Commission was Friday, Jan.
 27.

 Ms. Maloney will head the SEC’s Office of Inspector General (OIG) while the Commission searches for a permanent head.
 The 2010 Dodd-Frank Act requires the Inspector General to report to all SEC Commissioners, so SEC Chairman Mary Schapiro has directed the staff to work with the Commissioners to create a consensus process that will involve all the Commissioners in the hiring.